NCAR/esds/communication.md

 ### Organization

-The AWSIG will hold ~bi-monthly meetings during the ESDS Forum.
+The AWSIG holds ~bi-monthly meetings during the ESDS Forum time slot.
 The CISL consulting group (CSG) will coordinate meetings with assistance as needed from the ESDS leadership.
 Meetings will consist of free format discussions, and informational presentations from CISL technical staff and NCAR/UCAR scientific staff.

 CSG will rely on both ESDS leadership and the community to propose topics of interest, and even to present emerging tools, best practices, etc. A successful SIG will be driven by interested stakeholders, as well as from the resource providers in CISL.
 CSG will have items to directly contribute, but also do a lot of listening and then implementing feedback.

 ### Membership & Participation

 The AWSIG is open to all users of NCAR’s HPC resources.
 Representatives from CISL’s Consulting Group and relevant resource providers will be in attendance.
 We desire that representatives from each scientific lab attend as well.

+## ESDS Activities Calendar

+You can add events to your calendar by clicking on an individual event and saving it to your Google Calendar.

+<iframe src="https://calendar.google.com/calendar/embed?src=c_nhpphc0mm0mhmpi7mibjh2t5dc%40group.calendar.google.com&ctz=America%2FDenver" style="border: 0" width="800" height="600" frameborder="0" scrolling="no"></iframe>

+# Learning Resources

 ## [Office Hours](office-hours)